pablosalvador10/gbbai-azure-openai-benchmark/README.md

 Note: Prior to the benchmarking run reaching `aggregation-window` in elapsed time, all sliding window stats will be calculated over a dynamic window, equal to the time elapsed since starting the test.
 This ensures RPM/TPM stats are relatively accurate prior to the test reaching completion, including when a test ends early due to reaching the request limit.

+## 🔧 Prerequisites

+Please make sure you have met all the prerequisites for this project.
+A detailed guide on how to set up your environment and get ready to run all the notebooks and code in this repository can be found in the [SETTINGS.md](SETTINGS.md) file.
+Please follow the instructions there to ensure a smooth exprience.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a